mzabani/codd/README.md

 UPDATE employee SET employee_experience='intern';
 ````

 _Codd_ will parse the comment in the first line and understand that this migration can't run in a transaction.
-There are caveats when doing this, so keep on reading to know more.

-### <a name='Importantnotes'></a>Important notes

 Using `no-txn` migrations adds great risk by allowing your database to b left in a state that is undesirable.
-It is highly recommended reading [SQL-migrations.md](docs/SQL-MIGRATIONS.md) if you plan to add them, or if you want to learn more.
+It is highly recommended reading [SQL-migrations.md](docs/SQL-MIGRATIONS.md) if you plan to add them, or if you just want to learn more.

 ## <a name='StartusingCoddinanexistingDatabase'></a>Start using Codd in an existing Database